exiv2 tool crash with bad canon raw file

-#2 Updated by Nicolas THOMASSON about 1 year ago
+#2 Updated by Nicolas THOMASSON over 1 year ago

 I still think there is something wrong somewhere because the exiv2 tool crash as well (and it is not related to digikam).
 Please correct me if I am wrong but there is likely something to correct somewhere, either in exiv2 executable or either in the exiv2 library.

-#4 Updated by Gilles Caulier about 1 year ago
+#4 Updated by Gilles Caulier over 1 year ago

 - Category changed from not-a-bug to metadata